-Visiting lecturers are considered to be 'agents' of the University.
-As such, they should be notified by the inviting party that a student has been given permission to record classes for reasons related to a disability or impairment.
+Visiting lecturers are considered 'agents' of the University and, as such, they should be notified by the inviting party that a student has been given permission to record classes for reasons related to a disability.
 If the visiting lecturer does not grant permission, the responsibility remains with the University to ensure that any existing disadvantage is alleviated.
 In such circumstances, alternative options, such as those listed above, must be considered.